AledPeart/Aled-Garfield-Photography/TESTING.md

 __Result__– The result was as expected.

 * __Test__– The 404 page responds as expected across different browser sizes.
 __Result__– The result was as expected.

+#### Does the 'sticky' Navigation Bar remain fixed to the top of the screen when scrolling across all screen sizes?

+* __Test__– When scrolling the Navigation Bar remains fixed to the top of the screen.
+__Result__– The result was as expected.

 ### Hover Function